Back to Support Lifecycle home page

-What happens when a platform update, such as a new version of Microsoft Windows®, introduces new functionality or data types that were never supported in the original release of a currently supported product?
+2. What happens when a platform update, such as a new version of Microsoft Windows®, introduces new functionality or data types that were never supported in the original release of a currently supported product?

 Microsoft cannot guarantee that a new feature that was introduced exclusively in the new version of the platform will be supported in the older version.
 For example, if a new version of Microsoft Windows was released, the prior version of Microsoft Dynamics CRM would not necessarily support installation on the new operating system.

-What is the service pack policy for Microsoft Dynamics products?
+3. What is the service pack policy for Microsoft Dynamics products?

-What if I need support for an unsupported version or service pack?
+4. What if I need support for an unsupported version or service pack?

-Which Microsoft Dynamics products does the Microsoft Extended Support phase apply to?
+5. Which Microsoft Dynamics products does the Microsoft Extended Support phase apply to?

 The Extended Support phase and policy applies to all future releases of the Microsoft Dynamics products listed below beginning with these releases.

-How does the Extended Support phase work for Microsoft Dynamics products?
+6. How does the Extended Support phase work for Microsoft Dynamics products?
 Is it identical to the Extended Support phase for the rest of Microsoft products?

-Where can I learn more details about pricing and enrollment in Extended Hotfix Support during the Extended Support phase for my Microsoft Dynamics products?
+7. Where can I learn more details about pricing and enrollment in Extended Hotfix Support during the Extended Support phase for my Microsoft Dynamics products?

-What is Self-Help Online Support for Microsoft Dynamics?
+8. What is Self-Help Online Support for Microsoft Dynamics?

 Whether a customer is being supported during the Mainstream Support phase or the Extended Support phase, Self-Help Online Support is available throughout a product's lifecycle and for a minimum of 12 months after the product reaches the end of support.
 Microsoft online Knowledge Base articles, FAQs, troubleshooting tools, and other resources, are provided to help customers resolve common issues.
 Online self-help information is available through CustomerSource, our customer Web site for Microsoft Dynamics and related products.
 Customers must be current on a service plan to access the site.

-What is the Business Ready Enhancement Plan?
+10. What is the Enhancement Plan?

-Who can enroll in the Enhancement Plan?
+11. Who can enroll in the Enhancement Plan?

-No. Customers have access to product updates and upgrades for their purchased product during the time of their Enhancement Plan enrollment.
+No. Customers only have access to product updates, service packs, non-security updates, and tax and regulatory releases for their purchased product during the time of their Enhancement Plan enrollment.

-How does the Microsoft Support Lifecycle policy cover tax and regulatory updates?
+13. How does the Microsoft Support Lifecycle policy cover tax and regulatory updates?

 During the term of your Business Ready Enhancement Plan, you will have access to tax and regulatory releases for the Microsoft Dynamics products that Microsoft makes generally commercially available.
 Updates for Microsoft Dynamics products that are supported by Microsoft will be released generally each fiscal year or on an as-needed basis for software in the Mainstream support phase of its lifecycle.
 Local laws, market conditions and technical support requirements differ around the world.
 See the Microsoft Dynamics Services website for more information about the tax and regulatory releases for the Microsoft Dynamics products that Microsoft makes generally commercially available.